lachrist/otiluke/README.md

 ## Virus Interface

 In Otiluke, code transformers should adhere to the virus interface.
-A virus is a function which receives an [Antena](https://github.com/lachrist/antena) (isomorphic http client) as well as a set of options entered by the user and it should asynchronously return a code transformation function.
+A virus is a function which receives an [Antena](https://github.com/lachrist/antena) (isomorphic http client) as well as a set of options entered by the user and it should asynchronously return a code transformation function called infect.
 A virus module is a commonjs module exporting a virus function.

 ```js